 WHO WE ARE

-We are Alcor Agency London Limited (“Alcor”), a direct and facultative property market focused Lloyd’s business.
+Alcor Underwriting London Limited is the controller and responsible for your personal data (collectively referred to as “Alcor”, “we”, “us” or “our” in this Privacy Notice).
+We are a direct and facultative property market focused Lloyd’s business.
 Alcor is authorised and regulated by the Prudential Regulation Authority and regulated by the Financial Conduct Authority.

 WHAT PERSONAL INFORMATION DO WE COLLECT ABOUT YOU?